Gorilla Trekking in Rwanda

 Best Time to go Gorilla Trekking in Rwanda

 The best time of the year to do gorilla trekking in Rwanda is during the dry season which is between June-September, and December-February.
-However, gorilla trekking in Rwanda can be done throughout the year.
+However, gorilla trekking can be done throughout the year.

 Rules and Regulations of Gorilla Trekking in Rwanda